-Based on the number of shares outstanding as of November 15, 2017, our officers, directors and stockholders who hold at least 5% of our stock beneficially own a combined total of approximately 60.7% of our outstanding common stock, including shares of common stock subject to stock options and warrants that are currently exercisable or are exercisable within 60 days after November 15, 2017.
+Based on the number of shares outstanding as of October 2, 2019, our officers, directors and stockholders who hold at least 5% of our stock beneficially own a combined total of approximately 45.7 percent of our outstanding common stock, including shares of common stock subject to stock options and warrants that are currently exercisable or are exercisable within 60 days after October 2, 2019.
 If these officers, directors, and principal stockholders or a group of our principal stockholders act together, they will be able to exert a significant degree of influence over our management and affairs and control matters requiring stockholder approval, including the election of directors and approval of mergers, business combinations or other significant transactions.
 The interests of one or more of these stockholders may not always coincide with our interests or the interests of other stockholders.
 For instance, officers, directors, and principal stockholders, acting together, could cause us to enter into transactions or agreements that we would not otherwise consider.
 Similarly, this concentration of ownership may have the effect of delaying or preventing a change in control of our company otherwise favored by our other stockholders.
-As of November 15, 2017, Jack W. Schuler and William P. Scully and (and their related entities) beneficially owned approximately 47.3% and approximately 8.5% of our common stock, respectively.
-To the extent that these or any other significant stockholders oppose any proposal put forth for stockholder approval by our board of directors, they control a sufficient percentage of our outstanding shares to cause such proposal to either fail or be very difficult to achieve without their support.
+As of October 2, 2019, Jack W. Schuler (and his related entities) beneficially owned approximately 40.1 percent of our common stock.
+To the extent that this or any other significant stockholders oppose any proposal put forth for stockholder approval by our board of directors, they control a sufficient percentage of our outstanding shares to cause such proposal to either fail or be very difficult to achieve without their support.
 This, in turn, could have a negative effect on the market price of our common stock.
-It could also prevent our stockholders from realizing a premium over the market prices for their shares of common stock.
-The concentration of ownership also may contribute to the low trading volume and volatility of our co
+It could also prevent our stockholders from realizing a premium over the market price for their shares of common stock.
+The concentration of ownership also may contribute to the low trading volume and volatility of our common stock.